-Paper II - Comparative Political Institutions

-Paper III - International Politics
+Paper II - Comparative Political Institutions Paper III - International Politics

-Paper IV - Theory and Practice of Public Administration
+Paper IV- Theory and Practice of Public Administration

 M.A.
-FINAL 2023-24
+FINAL 2023

-There shall be five papers each of three hours duration carrying 100 marks each out of which Paper V, VI and IX will be compulsory and Paper VII and VIII will have options to choose from:
+There shall be five papers each of three hours duration carrying 100 mark each out of which Paper V, VI and IX will be compulsory and Paper VII and VIII will be optional.